XTRAN Example — Cross Link & Index HTML Documents

 - We maintain a Master Document comprising all chapters for all document

-All changes to the document must be made to these versions.
+All changes to the Master Document are made to its TemplaGen templates.

 - The bookmark name.